mkopsnc/catalogue_qt_docker/docker-compose/README.md

 Congratulations!
 You have set up an SSL certificate!

-## Moving SSL certificates to `/volumes/certs`
+### Moving SSL certificates to `/volumes/certs`

-Firstly, create a directory
+Firstly, create a directory if doesn't exists
 ```
 cd catalogue_qt_docker/docker-compose/volumes
 mkdir certs